 Young Playwrights Festival

 The most exemplary plays submitted by students in grades K-6 are produced as a full-scale, professional production.
-This season our Under Six production, titled The Dragon Vs. The Hiccups, will be presented to the public and in our WRITE A PLAY subscription.
+This season our Under Six production, titled The Boy Who Liked Pulling Hair, will be presented to the public and in our WRITE A PLAY subscription.

 Garden Elementary, Mrs. Kern- 3rd Grade